atyrian/dota2-gsi-bounty-clock/README.md

 - `npm install`
 - `mv` `gamestate_integration_bountyservice.cfg` into `\steamapps\common\dota 2 beta\game\dota\cfg\gamestate_integration`
 - `node server`
-- navigate to `http://localhost:1337` using `firefox`
+- navigate to `http://localhost:1337` using `Firefox`

 ## Browser support

 This application is intended to be run only on `Firefox`.
-The new Google Web Audi API policy prohibits automatic audio playback.
+The new Google Web Audio API policy prohibits automatic audio playback.

 read more: